• Articles

 • Malicious insiders: The authorized entity intentionally sends data to an unauthorized entity.

-• Electronic communication: Hackers make use of hacking tools to intrude the system.
+• Electronic communication: Hackers make use of hacking tools to intrude on the system.

 9. Explain port scanning.

-A port scan helps you determine the ports that are open, listening, or closed on a network.
+A port scan helps you determine the open ports, listening or closed on a network.
 Administrators use this to test network security and the system’s firewall strength.
 For hackers, it is a popular reconnaissance tool to identify the weak point to break into a system.

 Some of the common basic port scanning techniques are: